 If $f$ is a real-valued function on a set $X$, the symbol $[f>r]$ stands for $\{x\in X:f(x)>r\}$, and $f^{-1}[F]$ stands for $\{x\in X:f(x)\in F\}$.
 Similarly, we abbreviate $[f\geq r]$, $[f<r]$ and $[f\leq r]$.
 We define the {\bf positive} and {\bf negative parts} of $f$ to be

 Note that $f=f^+-f^-$ and $|f|=f^++f^-$.

-The topology of {\em pointwise convergence} on $X$ is that inherited from the usual product topology of ${\Bbb R}^X$.
+Let $F\subseteq{\Bbb R}^X$ be a set of real-valued functions on $X$.
+The topology of {\em pointwise convergence} on $F$ is that inherited from the usual product topology of ${\Bbb R}^X$.
 A typical neighborhood of a function $f$ is where $\epsilon>0$ and $\{x_1,\ldots,x_n\}$ is a finite subset of $X$.
 In this paper, the topology on subsets of ${\Bbb R}^X$ is pointwise convergence.
 Otherwise, we explicitly state what is our desired topology.